 Within a few minutes you will be able to access your PostHog instance at

 You can track the deployment logs in your terminal with this command:

 koyeb service logs posthog

 Your PostHog application is now running on Koyeb and benefits from native autoscaling, automatic HTTPS (SSL), auto-healing, and global load-balancing across our edge network.

 In this guide, we saw how easy it is to deploy PostHog on Koyeb and how to interact with the Koyeb platform using the CLI.

 If you would like to read more Koyeb tutorials, checkout out our tutorials collection.
 Have an idea for a tutorial you'd like us to cover?
-Let us know by joining the conversation over on the Koyeb Slack community!
+Let us know by joining the conversation over on the Koyeb community platform!

 Want to deploy your workloads on Koyeb?
 We let you run web apps, APIs, background workers, and more using git-based deployment or Docker containers!
 Enjoy native autoscaling, free SSL, a global edge network, and built-in service mesh and discovery with near zero configuration.
 Sign up and get started now

 Koyeb is a developer-friendly serverless platform to deploy any apps globally.Start for free

 Deploy 2 services for free and enjoy our predictable pricing as you grow